 What is nice with sports organizations like the Swedish Equestrian Federation is that people are very dedicated and competitive, so once they put their mind to it, they usually succeed.

 “We understand the importance of education, and believe our work with Storyals will increase efficiency and ultimately help us reach our goals”, says Bill.
 “Having story-based learning with real-life scenarios is suitable for our way of working.
 You can do it wherever, one module at a time – like building blocks!
-With staff already having full agendas, and in some cases also partial layoffs due to COVID, this flexible setup was the best fit for us”, Bill concludes.
+With the staff already having full agendas, and in some cases also partial layoffs due to COVID, this flexible setup was the best fit for us”, Bill concludes.